 You are unlikely to go to prison but if you do you will work on a programme of reahabilitation to return you as a functioning member of Norwegian society when you leave.
 Everyone in prison has a job and many cater for themselves,Trust is a major part of society and everyones wages and taxes are available to view online.

 The Government has not squandeed the money made from the oil reserves discovered less than 50 years ago.
 They have delayed gratification and created a fund of $885 billion that will ensure that the country survives economic downturns and guarantees a pension on retirement to all Norwegian citizens.
 With A health life expectancy of 82 years and a beuitiful clean environment to live in.
 You can see why Norwegians feel as happy about life as they do.

 Maybe that happiness can help Norway forget all those nul point Eurovision losses and 11 last place positions.

-Here is what some of our happy clients have said about us.
+Here is what some of our happier clients have said about us.